DogsTailFarmer/martin-binance/README.md

 _With margin.de:_
 * Not work more than one Python bot at the same time, you can use new instance for new pair
 * Sometimes skips the partial fill signal from the margin layer
-* Sometimes fill signal from the margin come with a delay
+* Sometimes fill signal from the margin come with a delay, for temp fix use EXTRA_CHECK_ORDER_STATE = True
-* Some function can not be use under Windows.
-I faced a problem use sqlite3 module in margin environment under Windows.
-You can try and resolve it.
-Therefore, not function:

-   * Telegram control
-   * Collection cycle data for external analytics

 ## Target
 <p id="target"></p>